xsoulspace/daily_budget_planner/PRIVACY_POLICY.md

 **Automatically Collected Information**

-In addition, the Application may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile devices unique device ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browsers you use, and information about the way you use the Application.
+In addition, the Application may collect certain information automatically, including, but not limited to, the type of device you use, your devices unique device ID, the IP address of your device, your operating system, the type of Internet browsers you use, and information about the way you use the Application.

 **Does the Application collect precise real time location information of the device?**

-This Application does not gather precise information about the location of your mobile device.
+This Application does not gather precise information about the location of your device.

 This Application collects your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways: